-Following approval by BPPE to offer degree program, and to continue to offer degree program, SVU must meet the follow requirements:
+This institution is provisionally approved by the Bureau for Private Postsecondary Education to offer degree programs.
+To continue to offer this degree program, this institution must meet the following requirements:

-- Become institutionally accredited by an accrediting agency recognized by the United States Department of Education, with the scope of the accreditation covering at least one degree program. - Achieve accreditation candidacy or preaccreditation, as defined in regulations.
+- Become institutionally accredited by an accrediting agency recognized by the United States Department of Education, with the scope of the accreditation covering at least one degree program. - Achieve accreditation candidacy or preaccreditation, as defined in regulations, by May 24, 2023, and full accreditation by May 24, 2026.